Netherlands at the 2016 Summer Paralympics: Women's tournament

 The Netherlands women's national wheelchair basketball team had qualified for the 2016 Rio Paralympics.

 As hosts, Brazil chose which group they were put into.
-They were partnered with Algeria, who were put in the group they did not chose.
+They were partnered with Algeria, who were put in the group they did not choose.
 Brazil chose Group A, which included Canada, Germany, Great Britain and Argentina.
 Algeria ended up in Group B with the United States, the Netherlands, France and China.